internetitem/logback-elasticsearch-appender/README.md

  * `includeCallerData` (optional, default false): If set to `true`, save the caller data (identical to the [AsyncAppender's includeCallerData](http://logback.qos.ch/manual/appenders.html#asyncIncludeCallerData))
  * `errorsToStderr` (optional, default false): If set to `true`, any errors in communicating with Elasticsearch will also be dumped to stderr
  * `maxQueueSize` (optional, default 104,857,600 = 200MB): Maximum size (in characters) of the send buffer.
 After this point, *logs will be dropped*.
 This should only happen if Elasticsearch is down, but this is a self-protection mechanism to ensure that the logging system doesn't cause the main process to run out of memory.
 Note that this maximum is approximate; once the maximum is hit, no new logs will be accepted until it shrinks, but any logs already accepted to be processed will still be added to the buffer
+ * `loggerName` (optional): If set, raw ES-formatted log data will be sent to this logger

 The fields `@timestamp` and `message` are always sent and can not currently be configured.
 Additional fields can be sent by adding `<property>` elements to the `<properties>` set.